lerogo/MMGenBench/README.md

 ### Stage 1
 Adapt your model in [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) and use MMGenBench for inference.

-*If VLMEvalKit has not yet merged our code, you can use: https://github.com/lerogo/VLMEvalKit/tree/mmgenbench*

 Run command:
 ```bash
 torchrun --nproc-per-node=4 run.py --model <YOUR LMM> --data MMGenBench-Test MMGenBench-Domain --mode infer --verbose